 The term “Thundershirt” comes from the brand name, though it has become synonymous with the garment itself and is often used a general term for any tight-fitting body wrap for canines (this is called an eponym – it’s like how the term “Q-Tip” is used for nearly any small cotton swap).

-For most dogs, the classic Thundershirt will do just fine around the house.
-If you’re looking for something for your pup to wear on the go, the sport option may be a better pick.
+For most dogs, the Classic Thundershirt will do just fine around the house.
+If you’re looking for something for your pup to wear on the go, the Sport version may be a better pick.

-All Thundershirts are lightweight and breathable, though there’s a material difference between the sport style and the others in the Thundershirt lineup.
+All Thundershirts are lightweight and made from breathable fabric, though there’s a material difference between the sport style and the others in the Thundershirt lineup.

 For example, the classic and polo Thundershirts are made with a mix of polyester, spandex, and rayon for a snug yet comfortable fit.
 By contrast, the sport style is made out of 100-percent polyester.